 Keywords: Acute lymphoblastic leukemia, Carfilzomib, Dexamethasone, Doxorubicin, Proteasome nearly at about 50 years of age (1).
 The pathogenesis of the disease often involves genetic abnormalities that alter the genes controlling cell proliferation and survival of the lymphoblasts.
-Currently, the firstline treatment in these patients is chemotherapy, which includes а combination of drugs such as vincristine, corticosteroids, asparaginase, and anthracyclines.
+Currently, the firstline treatment in these patients which includes chemotherapy, combination of drugs such as vincristine, corticosteroids, asparaginase, anthracyclines.
 Despite long-term survival and high rates of treatment in most children with BCP-ALL, relapse and resistance to treatment are the leading cause of death (2).
 Therefore, augmenting the therapeutic armamentarium against BCP-ALL is crucial.